 Torun also has gingerbread beer!
 You can get it at a few places but one brewery that has it is Jan Olbracht.
 If you contact them in advance, you may even be able to take a tour of the brewery – yet another fun thing to do in Torun.

 Before arriving, I thought that Torun would be like other medieval cities I’ve been to – Ghent, Bruges, Provins, etc. Old brick or wood-framed buildings.
 However that’s not what Torun looks like.
 Though a lot of the aforementioned buildings are the classic medieval brick buildings we usually think of, a majority of its buildings date from around the 17th-18th century.
-A lot of them are pastel coloured, which I found interesting.
+A lot of them are pastel coloured.
 It’s still a cute town, just more eclectic in architecture than what I was expecting.

 For anyone who enjoys history, I highly recommend spending a day in Torun.
 There’s a lot of unique and fun things to do and it’s a city to remember.